cseptesting/floatcsep/docs/intro/installation.rst

 Latest Version
 --------------

-Recommended to learn the software, run the tutorials, and drafting Testing Experiments.
+Recommended to learn the software, run the tutorials, and drafting **Testing Experiments**.

 1. Using ``conda``
 ~~~~~~~~~~~~~~~~~~